Difference Between Hebrew Bible and KJV

 King James Version is the English version or translation of the Christian Bible commissioned by the Church of England under the sponsorship of James I of Scotland and James VI of England.

-It is considered one of the most important books in England as it helped in shaping the language of English speaking world.
+It is considered one of the most important books in England as it helped shape the language of the English-speaking world.

 For many years no exact name was given to the KJV.
 It was called “the English Translation made at the beginning of the Reign of King James”.

-It was in the year 1797 that it was called by the name King James Bible by Charles Butler.
-Earlier, John Wycliffe and William Tyndale brought out the translations, but it was not an authorised version.
+It was in the year 1797 that it was called by the name King James Bible Charles Butler.
+John Wycliffe and William Tyndale brought out the translations earlier, but it was not the authorised version.

-Due to the problems of translations, King James decided to come up with his version.
+Due to the problems with translations, King James decided to come up with his version.
 It was accepted widely from mid 17th century till the 20th century.

 kjv